-Where practicable, we seek to maintain long-term relationships with local suppliers to help us source responsibly and reduce the risk of sourcing from an unethical supplier.
-In 2022, in our overall supply chain, approximately 80 percent of global spend was with suppliers who are located in an area that aligns with ITW's strategy to buy materials from suppliers within regions where we manufacture and sell product.
+Where practicable, we seek to maintain long-term relationships with local suppliers to help us source responsibly and reduce the risk of sourcing from suppliers that do not meet our standards.
+In 2023, in our overall supply chain, approximately 85 percent of global spend was with suppliers who are located in an area that aligns with ITW's strategy to buy materials from suppliers within regions where we manufacture and sell product.